 - Recommended initial deployment of TO services in a limited geographical area, with only short trips on public roads; integrated as many as possible use cases to maximize the number of connected vehicles.
 Such an approach allows for cost sharing, best use of TO operators and for gradually extending access to each service.
 Once significant TO adoption is achieved, deployment can expand by involving more stakeholders or by covering major national and even international transport routes. - The TEA results revealed that there's no one-size-fits-all approach for network deployment cost-effectiveness.
-In specific scenarios, e.g a limited port area, on-demand 5G coverage proves to be most cost-effective, especially when considering UL capacity requirements.
+In specific scenarios, for example a limited port area, on-demand 5G coverage proves to be most cost-effective, especially when considering UL capacity requirements.
 However, for areas including major national transport axes, 5G network slicing with regular traffic emerges as the most economical option. - Adjusting use case requirements for uplink capacity can significantly reduce connectivity costs.
-Implementing technologies like video compression and network status prediction algorithms can cut TCO by 26%-40% compared to worst-case scenarios whereas smart deployment of small cells alongside macro cells can enhance uplink capacity at a reasonable cost, but excessive deployment may trigger higher costs. - Lastly, adopting cost-saving strategies such as passive and active network sharing can substantially reduce overall deployment costs and allows for optimization of network deployment efficiency.
+Implementing technologies like video compression and network status prediction algorithms can cut TCO by 26%-40% compared to worst-case scenarios.
+Additionally, smart deployment of small cells alongside macro cells can enhance uplink capacity at a reasonable cost, but excessive small cell deployment may trigger higher costs. - Lastly, adopting cost-saving strategies such as passive and active network sharing can substantially reduce overall deployment costs and allows for optimization of network deployment efficiency.

-The report "Validated business models" (D3.4) [4] extends and validates the value network analysis and business models already identified in D3.2.
-The results of the analysis can be summarised as follows:
+Building on the insights achieved under previous Tasks, D3.4 "Validated business models" extends and validates the value network analysis and business models already identified in D3.2.
+The results of the analysis can be summarised in the following points: